Welcome to PayPal!

 Backup payment method

-Certain Certain one-time online transactions may require that a backup funding method be used in the event that your selected or preferred payment method is unavailable.
+Certain one-time online transactions may require that a backup funding method be used in the event that your selected or preferred payment method is unavailable.
 In those instances, the backup funding method may be displayed to you on your transaction review page, before you complete the transaction.
 Note that this only applies for one-time, online transactions, and not for in-store or automatic payments.
 If PayPal determines currency conversion is necessary for a transaction that also requires a backup payment method, you may not be able to separately choose whether PayPal or your card issuer performs the currency conversion on your backup payment method.

 Sending money to friends and family